opencomponents/oc-client-php/README.md

 opentables/oc-client PHP implementation

-For a nodejs implementation check this link [go here][oc-client-node].
+For a nodejs implementation check this [link][oc-client-node].
 This library is heavily based on it.

 ## Install